jlacefie/sparksqltest/README.md

 ```
 # Ad hoc Querying with DSE Spark SQL and the Spark REPL
-In addition to executing Spark a Stand Alone application written in Scala, we also have the ability with DSE 4.6, to execute Ad hoc queries using Spark SQL through the Spark REPL.
+In addition to executing Spark as a Stand Alone application written in Scala, we also have the ability with DSE 4.6, to execute Ad hoc queries using Spark SQL through the Spark REPL.

 The following section provides a couple of sample queries that show some of the functionality of the Spark SQL library.